AshM10/AshM10/README.md

 <h1>My name is Asther Marie Moreno</h1>
 <h2>Web Developer</h2>

 <p>I've been learning to code for more than a year now.
-I am currently focused on front-end development, but I will continue learning full-stack in the future! </p>
+I am currently focused on front-end development, but I will continue learning full-stack in the future! <br />
+-💼 I would love to accept internship, apprenticeship or entry-level front-end roles!</p>

 - 🌎 I'm based in Austin, Texas
 - 🖥️ See [My Portfolio](https://www.ashmoreno.dev)